Birational morphisms and Poisson moduli spaces: Invisible sheaves

 \begin{proof} We first observe that $M$ is $\pi_*$-acyclic with $\pi_*M$ of homological dimension $\le 1$.
 Indeed, we would otherwise have a nonzero map $\sO_e\to M$ or $M\to \sO_e(-2)$, which we could compose with any nonzero map $\sO_e(-1)\to \sO_e$ or $\sO_e(-2)\to \sO_e(-1)$.
 The second composition is necessarily nonzero by injectivity of the second map; the first composition could only be zero if the original map had $0$-dimensional image.

 In particular, we find that we have natural maps

-The first map is surjective, since its cokernel is exceptional, and the hypotheses imply that $M$ has no nonzero maps to exceptional sheaves.
-Similarly, the second map is injective since it has exceptional kernel.
+The first map is surjective, since its cokernel is invisible, and the hypotheses imply that $M$ has no nonzero maps to invisible sheaves.
+Similarly, the second map is injective since it has invisible kernel.
 In other words, $M$ is the image of the natural map $\pi^*\pi_*M\to \pi^!\pi_*M$ as required. \end{proof}

 For a more general birational morphism, the exceptional locus is still a union of finitely many smooth rational curves, which we call the {\em exceptional components} of $\pi$.

 \begin{lem} Let $\pi:X\to Y$ be a birational morphism of algebraic surfaces, and let $M$ be a nonzero coherent sheaf on $X$ such that $\pi_*M=0$.
 Then there is some exceptional component $f$ such that $\Hom(M,\sO_f(-1))\ne 0$. \end{lem}